htmartin/tools--data-pathway/tool-requirements.md

 #Tableau - all TBD
-###Topic Visualize Data with Tableau
-ELO	Import data to create visualizations
+###Topic Visualize Data with Tableau- ELO	Import data to create visualizations